jeffzyliu/maze-final-project/DESIGN.md

 We will be checking to see if the command line has all seven parameters.
 Because we utilize command line options, the order of the arguments does not matter.

+*Note: this should be called from the "amstartup" directory.*

 ### Input & Outputs
 #### Inputs